 A. Curricular/Research/Programmatic Needs

 The Medieval and Renaissance/Early Modern Studies collection supports instruction, research, and teaching at the undergraduate and graduate levels on the period of history from the fall of Rome in 476 A.D. through the Renaissance and early modern periods of Western Europe.
 The Renaissance occurred over a period of time and the dates vary from country to country, from the late 14th century through the early 1600s.
 The term "early modern" is now often used instead; it covers to 1800.
-Materials purchased are primarily in the English language, but in French, Spanish, Italian, German, etc., on those funds.
+Materials purchased on this fund are primarily in the English language, but in French, Spanish, Italian, German, etc., on those funds.
 Practically speaking, because the fund is so small, most of the selections made are about the medieval period.
 The subject librarian for British history/studies and French studies, uses those funds for the Renaissance/Early Modern period, for the most part.
 The English and history departments offer courses touching on these periods.
 Additional entities in the University offering courses covering aspects of Western Europe from 476 through 1800 include: Epidemiology, French, Art, Art History and Design, Lyman Briggs College, Linguistics, James Madison College, Music, Philosophy, Political Science, Religious Studies, Romance and Classical Studies, Theater, Urban Planning, Women’s Studies, Integrative Studies in the Arts and Humanities, College of Law, Journalism, and Sociology.
-Young faculty in our community include Liam Brockey in History working on Catholicism around the world in the age of discovery and Mark Waddell, Lyman Briggs/History working in religion and science/medicine in the early modern period.
+Young faculty in our community include Liam Brockey in History working on Catholicism around the world in the age of discovery and teaching History of the Book.

-Medieval pilgrims, pilgrimage, church history, Christian, Jewish and medieval Spain, heresy, preaching, and deviance; Christian martyrdom, medieval universities and learning, updated and corrected editions of medieval primary sources, English legal and constitutional history, Anglo-Norman law, cartularies (records of monastic, etc. communities), science and religion, the Jesuits around the world in the age of discovery, history of science, the Atlantic World, history of slavery, Indian and white relations, and religion in America are the specific research interests of history, Romance and classical studies, and religion faculty members.
+Medieval pilgrims, pilgrimage, the Crusades, Byzantium, church history, Christian, Jewish and medieval Spain, heresy, preaching, and deviance; Christian martyrdom, medieval universities and learning, updated and corrected editions of medieval primary sources, English legal and constitutional history, Anglo-Norman law, cartularies (records of monastic, etc. communities), science and religion, the Jesuits around the world in the age of discovery, history of science, history of the book, the Atlantic World, history of slavery, Indian and white relations, and religion in America are the specific research interests of history, Romance and classical studies, and religion faculty members.